aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 1. **Your Domain Benefits from Auditability and History**

    If you need a complete, immutable audit trail of every change - for example, in financial systems, compliance-heavy domains, or regulated industries - event sourcing shines.
-Each event represents a domain fact that can be audited, making it easier to track down how and why your system reached its current state.
+Each event represents a _domain fact_ that can be audited, making it easier to track down how and why your system reached its current state.

-2. **You have Complex Business Logic and Domain Behaviors**
+2. **You have Complex Business Logic and Behaviors**

    When your domain involves complex business rules that change over time or require rollback capabilities, event sourcing helps.
 You can replay event streams to debug, troubleshoot, or regenerate the current state after code changes.

 3. **You Need Temporal Queries and State Recreation**

    Event sourcing lets you query "what was the state at time T?" or "how did a particular change happen?"
-This capability is very hard to support in a traditional CRUD database schema.
+This capability is hard to support in a traditional CRUD database schema.

 4. **Integration via Event-Driven Architecture**